It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 Although 'lead' pencils were invented in 1564 when an enormous graphite mine was discovered in England, it took a Frenchman to refine the process.

-In 1795, Nicholas Jacques Conte, who was a French Army officer, patented a process for kiln-firing powdered graphite with clay.
+In 1795, Nicolas Jacques Conte, who was a French Army officer, patented a process for kiln-firing powdered graphite with clay.

 This enabled pencils to be made to any desired hardness.